BYU-PRISM/GEKKO/docs/chemical.rst

 .. py:classmethod::    f.stream(fixed=True):

-    Create a stream that is a flow (moles/sec) of a chemicals
+    Create a stream that is a flow (moles/sec) of chemical compounds.

     Output: Stream Object